Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: RELATED WORK

-Hakaru \citep{narayanan2016Probabilistic} provides the primitive \mintinline{eptlexer.py:EPTLexer -x}{expect(m, f)} \citep{zinkov2017Composinga} which takes as input a program defining a measure and a function and returns a program that denotes the integral of the function w.r.t.~the measure.
-This primitive is then used to construct algorithms for posterior inference.
-The end goal of Hakaru is to provide a modular interface for inference algorithms by computing conditional distributions analytically.
-In contrast, our framework has the goal of computing \emph{expectations} as accurately as possible via automated target-aware inference.
+Our focus is explicitly on the case of \emph{estimating} expectations.
+Though a few papers \citep{gordon2014Probabilistic,zinkov2017Composinga} have provided alternative formalizations for the expectation defined by a probabilistic program, none do this from the perspective of directly targeting this expectation as the quantity to estimate.
+Relatedly, a few languages provide primitives to compute expectations \emph{analytically} in the rare situation where this is possible, such as Hakaru \citep{zinkov2017Composinga} or $\lambda$PSI \citep{gehr2020lambdapsi}.
+Unlike in our setting, these do not require notable changes to the backend computation from the standard inference setting because the underlying problem remains the same: calculate an integral analytically.
+The contributions of these works are thus somewhat tangential to our own, with our key message being that \emph{estimating} expectations \emph{efficiently} requires a distinct computational pipeline to that of modern PPSs.

-Some PPLs provide syntactic sugars for forming expectation estimates from the samples produced by inference, but these do not adjust the inference itself to exploit target function information.
+Some PPSs also provide syntactic sugars for forming expectation estimates from the samples produced by inference, but these do not adjust the inference itself to exploit target function information.
 For example, in Stan \citep{carpenter2017stan} users can apply target functions to posterior samples using the \texttt{generated\_quantities} block.
 Similarly, in Pyro \citep{bingham2019Pyro} the return values are stored along with MCMC posterior samples, thus allowing expectations to be estimated by taking empirical averages.
 PyMC3 \citep{salvatier2016probabilistic} allows users to track deterministic transformations of the latent variables.
 Turing itself also provides a \texttt{generated\_quantities} function, similar to Stan (see Appendix~\ref{apd:turing_expectation} for an example).

-\section{Experiments}
+\section{EXPERIMENTS}

-We demonstrate the effectiveness of the EPT target-aware inference methods on three problems: a synthetic numerical example, an SIR epidemiology model, and a Bayesian hierarchical model of Radon concentration.
-The code for all experiments can be found at \url{https://git.io/JZOqN}.
+We demonstrate the effectiveness of the EPT target-aware inference methods on three problems: a synthetic numerical example, an SIR epidemiology model, and a Bayesian hierarchical model.
+Our EPT implementation and the code for all experiments can be found at \url{git.io/JZOqN}.